thinkful-ei-narwhal/spaced-repetition-client-Jacob-Logan/README.md

 # Spaced Repetition Capstone

+## This App is designed to teach users a new language by using the Spaced repetition method.

+    The user can submit their guess at a new word and wether the word is right or wrong, an algorithm determines where to put that word when it reorders the list of vocab words.
+    The algorithm pulls and rearranges data from the database using a linkedList datastructure which was coded from scratch.

+### This app was designed to meet a set of predetermined Cypress Tests and Mocha tests for the backend.

 ## Setup

 To setup the application

 1. Fork and clone the project to your machine
 2. `npm install`.
-This will also install the application *Cypress.io* for running browser integration tests
+This will also install the application _Cypress.io_ for running browser integration tests

 The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.